zephraph/notes/Recurse/Log/Day 1.md

 4. No subtle-isms.

 Breaking them doesn't mean you're a bad person.
 It doesn't have to be a big deal, but be kind when pointing them out and if they're pointed out to you.

+### Virtual RC

+- Keep virtual RC open while working
+- Zoom names and RC names should match up
+- It's okay to join late or leave early like drifting in and out of a conversation
+- Limit emotionally charged conversations to opt-in spaces

+## 11:30 -- Meet and greets